Find cheaper car insurance for teens

 "It also means that the young driver won't be risking the parents’ well-earned no claims if they need to make a claim."

 If you're considering a pay-as-you-go policy, or multi-car policies which allow teenagers to be added to existing policies that cover entire families at the same address, be wary that the premium could become a lot more expensive with a teenager on the policy.

 "The risk would still be calculated based on the highest risk driver – the teenager," explains Ian McIntosh at RED Driving School.

 "It will simply make all the cars more expensive to insure.

 "And while pay-as-you-go policies can be useful for customers keen to spread the cost, they'll almost certainly pay more in the long run."

-How to reduce the cost of insurance
+How to reduce the cost of car insurance

 Taking extra care

-"If a young person can manage the first six high-risk months of solo driving without incident, his or her premium should start to come down, and a specialist insurer will make this sure this happens," points out Rodney Kumar at IAM RoadSmart, a motoring charity which campaigns to improve road safety by improving driver skills.†
+"If a young person can manage the first six high-risk months of solo driving without incident, his or her premium should start to come down, and a specialist insurer will make sure this happens," points out Rodney Kumar at IAM RoadSmart, a motoring charity which campaigns to improve road safety by improving driver skills.†